hirohitokato/vscode_dumpcode/README.md

 ![Explorer Context Menu](./assets/screenshot2.png)

-### 2. Dump Sourcecode Tree View
+### 2. Dump Codes Tree View

-1. Open the **Dump Sourcecode** view from the Explorer sidebar.
+1. Open the **Dump Codes** view from the Explorer sidebar.
 2. Click the **Refresh** icon to scan for text-based source files.
 3. Expand folders and click the checkbox next to files (or folders) to select them.
 4. Click a file in the tree to open it in the editor.
 5. Use the **Copy Selected** command (via the view title or item context menu) to copy the contents of all selected files to the clipboard.

+### Select Open Editors

+The `Select Open Editors` command marks all currently open editor tabs that exist inside the workspace in the `Dump Codes` tree view.
+It is intended as a fast way to collect exactly the files you are working on and include them in an export or clipboard operation.

+- Location: available from the **Dump Codes** tree title bar (alongside Refresh / Clear / Copy) and from the Command Palette for discoverability and shortcut binding.
+- Action: by default the command replaces the current selection in the tree with workspace files corresponding to all open editor tabs.
+An optional argument `{ "add": true }` will add to the existing selection instead of replacing it.
+- Filtering: files outside the workspace, ignored by `.gitignore` or `dumpSource.userIgnorePatterns`, or detected as binary are omitted; a brief information message shows counts for selected vs skipped items.

+Usage examples:

+- Use View Title button: click the `Select Open Editors` button on the **Dump Codes** view title bar to replace the current selection with all open editor tabs from the workspace.
+- Use Command Palette: run `> Dump Codes: Select Open Editors` — optionally pass an argument `{ "add": true }` to add to the selection instead of replacing it.

-> **Note**: In tree view you can open files by clicking them and copy selected files to the clipboard using the `Copy Selected` command.
+> **Note**: In tree view you can open files by clicking them and copy
+> selected files to the clipboard using the `Copy Selected` command.

 ![Tree View Selection](./assets/screenshot1.png)